View our Adoption Process Video Below!

 Please start by viewing our available pets by using the tab above labeled "Adoptable Pets."
 If you see a pet you are interested in, inquire about them by calling (803)-802-0902.
 Our Staff will give you detailed information about their availability, requirements, temperament, and answer any questions you might have.

 * Please note that we are conducting dog and cat showings by appointment ONLY.
 You must call us to schedule your appointment.
 We will not accept walk-in appointments.
-We ask that you follow safe social distancing procedures and wear a mask if you are entering our facility. *
+Masks are optional but please be considerate. *

 Your entire household (current pets not included) must attend your appointment.
 If your household can't attend the appointment, please reschedule using the number above.